linre-90/FS_open/osa5/blog-backend/README.md

 # Info about this folder

 This folder contains part 4 example submission.
-Used it for part 5 ass suggested.
+Used it for part 5 as suggested.
 How ever i did not want to commit solution to github and decided to leave it out.